-US label boss Seymour Stein said it was “the ‘Stairway To Heaven’ of the 80s,” and he wasn’t far off.
-Sounding like nothing else in the Smiths cannon, it paired Morrissey’s most painfully personal lyric with Marr’s most musically inventive soundscape (he later cited obscure disco songs as influences).
+US label boss Seymour Stein said it was “the ‘Stairway To Heaven’ of the 80s,” but though 'How Soon Is Now' was just as expansive and epic a beast as the Led Zeppelin classic, it beat with a far darker heart.
+Like nothing else in the Smiths cannon, it paired Morrissey’s most painfully personal lyric ("I am human and I need to be loved just like everybody else does") with Marr’s most musically inventive soundscape (he later cited obscure disco songs as influences).
 The result was indie gold.

 Released one month before Ian Curtis’ death, NME's original review called the song a “tombstone”.
 It eerily prefigured the future.
 Curtis’ lyrics read like a suicide note (“There’s a taste in my mouth as desperation takes hold,”) but there's something weirdly uplifting about the way the song hurtles towards that final chorus.